saworz/nbp-api-fetcher/README.md

 or to the server. <b>Download as .csv</b> button downloads .csv file with selected pairs and
 <b>Save to server</b> saves the same file to the server.

+### 5. User interaction
+Success messages, errors and info are displayed for the user with react-toastify library.
+It makes creating popup messages pretty simple and it's easy to customize them.

+### 6. Data analysis
+/api/analyze_data/ endpoint analyzes data for provided list of currency pairs.
+It also utilizes pandas libary to find average, median, min and max values easily.
+They are returned to the frontend and displayed as info popups in the upper-left side of the screen.

+### 7. Cyclic fetching
+APScheduler takes care of fetching nbp exchange rates data once a day at 00:00.